 Utah’s Westminster College participates in another initiative, the Master Property Program (MPP), which helps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes 50 member institutions with total insured values of $83.1 billion.
-It has generated some $65.4 million in savings for the participating institutions while expanding their insurance coverage.
-WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
-Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.

-Post-edit | Utah’s Westminster College participates in another initiative, the Master Property Program (MPP), which helps institutions reduce their insurance premiums and improve their coverage.
 Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes 58 member institutions with total insured values of $86.4 billion.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.